 Communication @ RIKEN

 Subluminal outreach

 You can find out more about RIKEN's centers, laboratories, and researchers, as well as the newest breakthroughs through our main website, social media outlets, and RIKEN Research magazine.

 Our homepage

-From the RIKEN English homepage you can find detailed informaition about each center, program, and laboratory.
+From the RIKEN English homepage you can find detailed information about each center, program, and laboratory.
 Additionally, you will find a directory with contact information for RIKEN's lab heads.

 You can also find details regarding RIKEN's worldwide educational and research partnerships, shared resources, and collaborations with industry.

 Hot off the press!!

 Keep up to date on the latest breakthroughs at RIKEN by following us on Facebook (RIKEN.english).
 We regularly post links describing our newest and best research, so you will know what we're accomplishing as soon as it has been published.

-If Facebook isn't your thing, we

-also have a popular Twitter feed (riken en), and a Youtube channel (rikenchannel) that includes videos in both English and Japanese.

-Blogging & beyond

-Our Global Communications team has recently started a blog called It Ain't Magic as a way to give a lighter background to what we are doing, explain some of the science behind our discoveries, and have more interaction with those of you who are interested in science and RIKEN.
+If Facebook isn't your thing, we also have a popular Twitter feed (riken_en), and a Youtube channel (rikenchannel) that includes videos in both English and Japanese.
+Blogging & beyond Our Global Communications team has recently started a blog called It Ain't Magic as a way to give a lighter background to what we are doing, explain some of the science behind our discoveries, and have more interaction with those of you who are interested in science and RIKEN.
 Comments are welcome!!
-RIKEN Research e also publish RIKEN Research, a free quarterly magazine that includes our best research, interviews with top scientists, and ideas about how RIKEN's research can benefit society.
-RIKEN Research Highlights are also available weekly online.
+Te also publish RIKEN

+magazine that includes our best

+research, interviews with top scien-

+Research, a free quarterly

+RIKEN Research

-• RIKEN-KFU Joint Research Labs (Russia) Where is RIKEN?
+Where is RIKEN?

-Visit Us Online!
+@RIKEN.english

+itaintmagic.riken.jp

-Nov.
-2015 RIKEN 2015-062
+RIKEN 2017-014